CS-633-Team-8/CS-633-Team-8.github.io/_pal/contributing.md

 1. Any initial action items.
 2. Decide who will be the contributor from the external team.
-3. Decide who will be the shepherd from within the Atlaskit team.
+3. Decide who will be the shepherd from within Team 8.

 This process may come naturally and not require an initial meeting.
 For example, a contribution may be very simple, a PR may have already been made and it may be good to go out of the gate.
 Others may require a bit more formality to keep the quality bar high.